- Center for Social Justice Research, Teaching, and Service (CSJ)

 CSJ offers UNXD 130: SOCIAL ACTION and UNXD 030: INTERSECTIONS OF SOCIAL JUSTICE, pass/fail 1-credit courses that wrap around student service experiences through regular reflection in community with peers and mentors through a social justice lens.

 UNXD 130: SOCIAL ACTION is offered in-person on Main Campus in the fall and spring semesters.
 Students meet four times over the semester and reflect on connections between their academic learning and social justice work.
-Enrollment requires a formal commitment to serve at least 30 hours over the semester with an organization (including CSJ signature programs) that works with or on behalf of an underserved population.
+Enrollment requires a commitment to serve at least 30 hours over the semester with an organization (including CSJ signature programs) that works with or on behalf of an underserved population.
 Students can take UNXD 130: SOCIAL ACTION up to three times.
-This course was previously titled the 4th Credit Option for Social Action.

-UNXD 030: INTERSECTIONS OF SOCIAL JUSTICE is offered online during the summer cross-section and (beginning in fall 2019) in-person for students at the downtown-DC Capital Applied Learning Lab (Georgetown CALL).
+UNXD 030: INTERSECTIONS OF SOCIAL JUSTICE is offered online during the summer cross-section.
 Students engage in daily reflection on fieldwork with a social justice lens through engagement via the Canvas learning platform.
-At the CALL, students meet weekly for reflection in person.
-Enrollment requires the student’s formal commitment of at least 10 hours per week for the semester.
-Contact CSJ’s Associate Director for Mission Curricular Integration at email@example.com for more information.
+Enrollment requires the student’s commitment of at least 10 hours per week for the summer.
+Contact CSJ’s Associate Director for Mission Curricular Integration at firstname.lastname@example.org for more information.

 2. Community Scholars Program